 The way I managed to snag 3 winning campaigns was just by getting started.
-According to our spreadsheet, I'd launched close to 80 campaigns before I hit any kind of success.
-There were lots of 1's and 2's being sold but no monsters.
+According to our spreadsheet, I’d launched close to 80 campaigns before I hit any kind of success.
+There were lots of ones and twos being sold but no monsters.

 Having tight rules as Michael Crist explains in his course helps with being able to maintain focus on designing and launching new campaigns.
 Those tight rules mean only the most successful get through and your downside is limited.

 Without tight rules launching this many campaigns at a time would be business suicide as money would quickly dry up in the search of the monster.